eosnetworkfoundation/docs/docs/10_welcome-to-eosio/10_portal-design/index.md

 # Portal Search

-The EOSIO Developer Portal integrates the Algolia DocSearch application into the search feature, which provides a professional search experience with highly relevant search results.
+The Antelope Developer Portal integrates the Algolia DocSearch application into the search feature, which provides a professional search experience with highly relevant search results.
 An example search result from the Developer Portal is shown in the below screenshot:

 ![Developers Portal Search](search-page-result.png "portal search") *Fig 6.
 Sample search result page*